leaningtech/cheerpj-meta/README.md

 Bugs and Questions
 -------

-CheerpJ is currently in a private beta stage, and we welcome any feedback and bug report on it through our Issue Tracking.
+CheerpJ is currently in a public beta stage, and we welcome any feedback and bug report on it through our Issue Tracking.

-You can also get in touch via our [mailing list][mail] or via the IRC channel
+You can also get in touch via our [mailing list][mail].
-\#plasma-umass on Freenode.

 [mail]: https://groups.google.com/forum/#!forum/cheerpj-developers